vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Araṅg Copper-Plate of Bhīmasena II ¯ .
 Though in this case the era is known, there is uncertainty with regard to the reading of the year.
 Hiralal, who edited the inscription (EI IX, 342–345), read 282, which would mean ad 601/2.
 This would make it the latest record dated in the Gupta Era in an area in which Gupta influence had virtually disappeared one century earlier.
 1 Mirashi has vigorously argued against this interpretation, which was accepted by Sircar and Shastri, and has made it plausible that we should read 182 instead of 282.
-2 This would place Bhīmasena of the S¯ura family in that phase of the history of ´ Daks.iṇa Kosala, in which it emerged as a politically and culturally autonomous state.
+2 This would place Bhīmasena of the Sūra family in that phase of the history of ´ Daks.iṇa Kosala, in which it emerged as a politically and culturally autonomous state.
 Bhīmasena may therefore be seen as a figure who, in the turmoil of the age, hoped, by pledging allegiance to the once mighty Guptas, to secure a dominant position in the political arena of his days.
 However, Gupta support no longer amounted to much, and Bhīmasena and his dynasty disappeared from the scene without leaving a trace.
 3 His inscription can therefore not be used for absolute dating of the dynastic history of Kosala, 4 and hence we have left it out of account in the following reconstruction.

 There is another important source of the history of Kosala, viz. the archae ological materials in which this region abounds.
 Major contributions to their systematic and coherent treatment were made by Donald Stadtner in his the sis Sirpur to Rajim: the Art of Kosala During the Seventh Century,5 and by Krishna Deva in the Encyclopedia of Indian Temple Architecture (II.1, Chap ter 18, 1988).
 But whereas the archaeologists and historians of art concentrate on the abundance of material remains, and the historians and epigraphists on a sizeable corpus of inscriptions, very few attempts have been made to an integral treatment.
 Although, in my opinion, only such a study can really deepen our understanding of the cultural history of this region, the present article does